 Come ottenere una simulazione di tessuto da un file jacquard

 Most weavers would like to see a fabric simulation before weaving.
 Some are commission weavers, and do not have a CAD, or have one with a very limited simulation capacity.
 All they have is a jacquard file, which they need to weave.
-In this tutorial, we will teach you, how to make a fabric simulation from the jacquard cards.
-It even works in the demo version of ArahWeave, and you can save the fabric simulation as JPEG image.
+In this tutorial, we will teach you how to make a fabric simulation from the jacquard cards.
+It even works in the demo version of ArahWeave, and you can save the fabric simulation as a JPEG image.
 So download a demo and give it a try!

 If you still use floppy disk, insert floppy and choose Weave > Read Jacquard floppy.
-When computer finishes reading the files from the floppy, ArahWeave will ask you to insert the next floppy.
-If the file is only on one floppy, or you have read in all the floppies, click Cancel, and file selection box will appear.
-You can see that the name of file is
+When the computer finishes reading the files from the floppy, ArahWeave will ask you to insert the next floppy.
+If the file is only on one floppy, or you have read in all the floppies, click Cancel, and the file selection box will appear.
+You can see that the name of the file is

 sample.jc5 and we can conclude that it is written in Stäubli jc5 format.
 Select the file, and ArahWeave will automatically detect the file format and load it.

 With double click you load the file, and select Weave > Edit to view it in the weave editor.
 Now you have jacquard data read in ArahWeave as the weave.
 The software can read and correctly write the weft change pattern; you just have to specify the position of the weft change on the hooks.
-In Weave editor choose Jacquard > Guess weft change.
+In the Weave editor choose Jacquard > Guess weft change.
 Type the Position (starting point of weft change hooks) and Length(number of weft change hooks) in the Guess weft change dialog box, and click OK.
-It is easy to read the number of warp/weft position which you are interested in, since it is interactively displayed on the right top edge of the weave editor, as you move the mouse.
+It is easy to read the number of warp/weft positions which you are interested in, since it is interactively displayed on the right top edge of the weave editor, as you move the mouse.

-You can notice changed weft pattern at the left side of the weave editor, after it has been read from the cards.
+You can notice a changed weft pattern at the left side of the weave editor, after it has been read from the cards.

 Then you should remove the empty hooks, selvedges and weft change, since you will need just the weave for fabric simulation.
 Choose Jacquard > Remove extra warps/wefts.
 The weaving software will remove empty hooks.
 Then choose Jacquard > Remove selvedges.
 Selvedges will be removed, but also any short repeating pattern in the full height of the weave.
 Simple weft change patterns like the one in our example will also be removed as a consequence.
 Otherwise you should remove it manually by moving the weave to the left to the first pattern hook, and changing the weave size appropriately.